MoeMixMC/DNA-to-Protein-Sequencer/README.md

 DNA-Sequencer
 ========================

-This program will effectively sequence a randomly generated DNA strand in the input1.txt file.
+This program will effectively sequence a randomly generated DNA strand in the RandomDNA.txt file.
+DNA strands are generated randomly.
+Once generated, the DNA strands will be transcribed into RNA and the RNA strands will be stored in the mRNA.txt file.
+Once mRNA is generated, the final protein sequence will be generated in the ProteinSequence.txt file.

 Procedure:
 1.)
 Create a local directory named "DNAtoProtein" in you C: drive.
 (I will implement a configurable directory soon)